praj-bellakka/tp/docs/DeveloperGuide.md

 ### Command

 ![command class diagram](diagrams/command%20class%20diagram.drawio.png)

-- Different kinds of commands inherit from abstract class command, and inside which there is an abstract method called `execute()`
-- Subclasses are instantiated through parser after parsing the user's input, and each command has its own `execute()` command to perform its task.
+The `Command` class is an abstract class that all other specific command classes (eg AddFoodEntryCommand, DeleteEntryCommand) inherit from.

+The `Command` component

+- Contains an abstract method `execute`.
+In the specific command classes that inherit from `Command`, `execute` performs the function that the command describes.
+(For example, in `AddFoodEntryCommand`, `execute` adds a food tracker entry to the food tracker.)

 ---